jedaustin/MyApps/README.md

-# WebLauncher
+# MyApps

 A full-stack Node.js web application for managing bookmarks with user authentication.
-Features include user registration, Google OAuth 2.0 login, and CRUD operations for URL management.
+Features include user registration, Google OAuth 2.0 login, and CRUD operations for URL management, all running in Docker.

 ## Features